atuinsh/desktop/dev/docs/EXECUTION_SYSTEM.md

 2. Stores the document in `state.documents`
 3. Parses and flattens the document into a list of `Block`s
 4. Loads active contexts from disk (if they exist) for each block
+5. Creates initial state for blocks that define `create_state()`
-5. Builds initial passive contexts for all blocks
+6. Builds initial passive contexts for all blocks

 ### 2. Document Updates